Resources

 How to Think About an Interdisciplinary Study

 The freedom to design your own curriculum is the primary reason people are attracted to American and Ethnic Studies.
 However, students can also end up feeling lost in the dizzying variety of Columbia’s course offerings.
 Though this problem is the starting point of conversations with advisors and faculty, and each student has their own particular trajectory to shape, the risks of interdisciplinary study do have a formal shape and history.
-See this brief handout on interdisciplinary work from the director for some orientation.
+Please refer to this brief handout on interdisciplinary work from the director for some orientation.

-How to Think About Applying for PhD Programs
+How to Think About Applying for Ph.D.
+Programs

 Library Research Guide